-Have you been watching the Olympics?
-I love em – and have been glued to the set most evenings watching all the drama unfold.
+Are you planning to watch the Summer Olympics in Rio?
+I love em – and will be glued to the set most evenings watching all the drama unfold.
 I think it’s always fun to watch excellence and people competing for their sports greatest honor.

 I’ve always wondered how many of the athletes support themselves during training (do they work full-time jobs – or do they get stipends?), OR what can each medalist expect to earn from their victories (if anything)?
 All these questions and a few more I posed to my oldest nephew, Tyler, who had the honor of coaching the inaugural US skier-cross team at the 2010 Winter Olympics in Vancouver.
 He was also a member of the US ski team and has traveled all over the world competing in alpine events.
 He’s our family “celebrity”. :) Here’s what he had to say: